deeptimahesh/Acads/README.md

 # Acads
-A compilation of Semester 3-1
+A compilation of Year 3